omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 ## In-flight Exit

 ### Start In-flight exit
-1. Checks if the in-flight tx is exitable:
+1. Checks whether the in-flight tx is exitable
 1. Saves the exit data to storage of Exit Game contract
 ### Piggyback In-flight Exit
-1. Checks the input/output is of the exiting tx
+1. Checks whether the input/output is one of the input/output of the exiting tx
-1. If it is the first piggyback, put the exit into the priority queue.
+1. If it is the first piggyback of a certain token, put the exit into the priority queue of that token.
 1. Flags the certain input/output as piggybacked

 ### Challenge In-flight Exit non-canonical:
-1. Shows there exists a competing tx
+1. Shows that there exists a protocol finalized competing tx.
+In Payment V1, since it only needs to consider Payment V1 and V2, as long as competing tx exists, it is protocol finalized
 1. Flags the IFE as non-canonical

 ### Respond non-canonical challenge:
-1. Shows the competing tx is of lower priority than the exiting tx
+1. Proves that the in-fight tx actually has higher priority than the best competing tx.
+Uses inclusion proof to prove the position of the transaction and compare it with the best competing tx.
-1. Flags the IFE as canonical
+1. Flags the IFE as canonical back

 ### Challenge piggybacked input/output
 1. Shows there exists valid spending tx of the input/output
 1. Removes the piggybacked flag of the challenged input or output

 ### Process In-flight exit:
-1. Check the in-flight exit is canonical or not
+1. Checks that none of the inputs is finalized.
+If any inputs is finalized, omit to process exit
-1. None of the inputs is finalized
+1. Checks the in-flight exit is canonical or not.
+Canonicity decides whether it should withdraw outputs or inputs
 1. To withdraw:
     - The piggybacked input/output is valid
     - The piggybacked input/output is withdrawable